Webster Sequences, Apportionment Problems, and Just-In-Time Sequencing: Acknowledgments

 \section{Acknowledgments}

-I am particularly grateful to Professor A.J.
+I am grateful to Professor A.J.
 Hildebrand for providing motivation, supervision, and suggestions on this research project in the past two years.
-Besides, I would also like to express my gratitude to the opportunity provided by the \emph{Illinois Geometry Lab} at the University of Illinois, where this research originated in Spring 2018.
+I would also like to express my gratitude to the opportunity provided by the \emph{Illinois Geometry Lab} at the University of Illinois, where this research originated in Spring 2018.
+I thank the referee for many helpful comments and suggestions that helped improve the exposition and shorten some of the arguments. \Addresses